Important

 Overview

-• you’ve completed the following required high school-level courses:
+- provide proof that you’ve completed the following required high school-level courses:

-• at least 50% in English Language Arts 30-1 or English Language Arts 30-2; and,
+- at least 50% in English Language Arts 30-1 or English Language Arts 30-2; and

-• at least 50% Biology 30 (or SAIT’s Open Studies course, ANPH-209 Anatomy & Physiology); AND
+- at least 50% Biology 30 or Science 30 (or SAIT’s Open Studies course, ANPH 209 Anatomy and Physiology); and

 Contact us for more clarification on high school prerequisites and equivalencies and how Academic Upgrading and Open Studies can help you fill any gaps for admission into the EMR certificate program.